laurakond/Once-Upon-a-Time/README.md

 ### Languages Used

-- Python language was used for creating the gameplay.
+- The primary language used for developing this project was Python.
-- Markdown was used for creating the README file.
+- Markdown was used for creating the README and TESTING files.

 ### Frameworks, Libraries and Programs Used

 The following resources were used to help implement the website:
 - [Lucidchart](https://lucid.app/) for creating flowchart of the game
 - [GitHub](https://github.com/) for creating and storing files and folders of the website
-- Git was used for version control
+- **Git** was used for version control
-- VScode editor for writing the code
+- **VScode** editor for writing the code
-- [CI Python Linter](https://pep8ci.herokuapp.com/#) for checking best code practices
+- [CI Python Linter](https://pep8ci.herokuapp.com/#) for validating and checking my code for best code practices
+- [Heroku](https://www.heroku.com) for accessing and storing my application game
 - I used the following libraries for the project:
-    - gspread,
-    - google.oauth2.service_account,
-    - time and
-    - os library
-    - individually list the library and explain what each did for it.
-    - list ascii
+    - **gspread** allowed to access, edit and manipulate data stored in the Google worksheets
+    - **google.oauth2.service_account** allowed to set up the authentication needed to access my GOOGLE cloud project
+    - **time** module's sleep function allows to manipulate the timeframe when to display the game content
+    - **os** library system method allowed to clear the screen for better user experience when displayin the game

  [Return to Table of Contents](#table-of-contents)